Sage-Bionetworks-Workflows/nf-genie/README.md

 ## Processing on Nextflow Tower

-Follow instructions here for running the main GENIE processing directly on Nextflow tower
+Follow instructions here for running the main GENIE processing directly on Nextflow tower:

 1. Please create a [IBCDPE help desk](https://sagebionetworks.jira.com/servicedesk/customer/portal/5) request to gain access to the genie-bpc-project on [Sage nextflow tower](https://tower.sagebionetworks.org/login).
 1. After you have access, you will want to head to the [launchpad](https://tower.sagebionetworks.org/orgs/Sage-Bionetworks/workspaces/genie-bpc-project/launchpad)